 The Vascular Surgery Fellowship Program of Temple University Hospital subscribes to the National Resident Matching Program (NRMP) system.
 The rules that govern NRMP participation for both matched and unmatched positions are followed.

 Screening methods used to select residents are based on the National Board scores, in-service general surgical examination scores, academic credentials in medical school, and letters of recommendation.

 A few interview dates are selected to provide applicants the opportunity to attend.
-Applicants are interviewed by physician, nursing, and technical faculty members in the Section of Vascular Surgery.
+Applicants are interviewed by physician, nursing, and technical faculty members in the Division of Vascular Surgery.

 A standardized grading system is used which takes into consideration academic background and performance, extracurricular activities, letters of recommendations, scientific publications and presentations, and interaction with the interviewer.
 Selection will also consider communication and interpersonal skills and personal qualities such as motivation and integrity.